Ordered dithering: Threshold map

 where $\mathbf J_n$ are $n \times n$ matrices of ones and $\otimes$ is the Kronecker product.

-While the metric for texture that Bayer proposed could be used find optimal matrices for sizes that are not a power of two, such matrices are uncommon as no simple formula for finding them exists, and relatively small matrix sizes frequently give excellent practical results (especially when combined with other modifications to the dithering algorithm).
+While the metric for texture that Bayer proposed could be used to find optimal matrices for sizes that are not a power of two, such matrices are uncommon as no simple formula for finding them exists, and relatively small matrix sizes frequently give excellent practical results (especially when combined with other modifications to the dithering algorithm).

 This function can also be expressed using only bit arithmetic: